 - a.
 It is your responsibility to provide us with, and keep us promptly updated (via the Student Self-Service Portal) about all changes to, your contact details, including your UK address and landline/mobile telephone numbers. - b.
 We will process your personal data in accordance with all applicable Data Protection legislation and our document called Privacy Statement which details how students' personal data will be processed and the purposes for which the data is collected.
 Please ensure that the information that you provide to us is true, correct and complete and that you update it when any details change.
-The Statement covers the sharing of information about you with certain third parties where we are required to do so including (where applicable to you): - your Sponsor; - any regulatory body which has responsibility for registering you for the profession to which your programme leads; - the Police. - c.
-You agree that photos and recordings of lectures and other activities (where you are present) may be taken and used for marketing and educational purposes.
-Where applicable to your programme, you also agree that we may submit your assessments and programme work to a third-party provider we use for the purpose of detecting plagiarism. - d.
-(If you have a Sponsor), you authorise us to share relevant information about you and your studies with your Sponsor.
+The Statement covers the sharing of information about you with certain third parties where we are required to do so including (where applicable to you): - your sponsor; - any regulatory body which has responsibility for registering you for the profession to which your programme leads; - the Police. - c.
+(If you have a sponsor), you authorise us to share relevant information about you and your studies with your sponsor.